With technological advances, new devices are coming out every year, but … do you really need to upgrade?

 When you really “need” the new improved camera, the huge storage, face ID … the list goes on.
 If a new feature is really important to you, maybe you should consider upgrading.

 - When your old device is really OLD or overused

 To the point that problems begin to occur.
 If the device runs out of memory often (apps tend to get more and more demanding), if you have problems with the home button, and these things bother you, then it might be time for a change.

 What should you upgrade to?

 That depends on your own needs.
-For example, I tend to upgrade to the best option possible, because I work full time on my iPad and I want to keep the device for a few years.
+For example, I tend to upgrade to the best option available, because I work full time on my iPad and I want to keep the device for a few years.
 (I kept my previous one for five whole years) I don’t like changing devices often, call me weird, call me sentimental.
-So I always get the best one available.
+So I always get the best one out there.
 However, if you don’t overuse your iPad (for example if you only use for taking notes, or if you simply don’t use fancy or demanding apps) you don’t necessarily need the latest device with the most storage etc. Carefully evaluate your needs to choose the ideal model.

 Personally, I didn’t see any REAL difference when I switched devices.
 I didn’t see any difference in my work, but I saw a major difference in my productivity. (which is a huge deal, being in total lockdown with the kids around 24/7)

 That’s all folks!
 What about you?
 When do you upgrade?